sandipshiwakoti/vscode-react-native-version-bumper/README.md

 ### Quick Start
 1. Open your React Native project in VS Code
 2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) to open the command palette
-3. Type "Version Bumper" to see available commands
+3. Type "RN Version Bumper" to see available commands
 4. Select the appropriate command for your needs

 ### Status Bar Integration
-The extension shows the project name and current package.json version in the status bar (e.g., `my-app: v1.0.0`).
+The extension shows the project name and current package.json version in the status bar (e.g., `my-app: v12.0.2`).
 Click to view detailed version information for all platforms.

 ### Git Workflow
 Use the "Bump Version and Commit" command for Git operations:
 1. Select bump type and package.json inclusion
+2. Confirm branch creation (if not auto-enabled in settings)
-2. Confirm commit (if not auto-enabled in settings)
+3. Confirm commit (if not auto-enabled in settings)
-3. Choose to create a Git tag (if not enabled in settings)
+4. Choose to create a Git tag (if not enabled in settings)
-4. Confirm pushing to remote repository to prevent unintended production deployments
+5. Confirm pushing to remote repository to prevent unintended production deployments
-5. Changes are staged, committed, tagged (if selected), and pushed (if confirmed)
+6. Changes are staged, committed, branched (if selected), tagged (if selected), and pushed (if confirmed)

 ## Configuration